7MinSec/bpatty/hardware/ubiquiti/unifi/install-hosted-unifi-controller.md

 Then, let your AP get "adopted" by the cloud access controller following [this article](https://community.ubnt.com/t5/UniFi-Routing-Switching/USG-cloud-controller/td-p/1156708).
 The key command to issue is:

     set-inform http://ip.address-of.my-cloud.controller:8080/inform

-#Sections to add:

-##Install a LetsEncrypt SSL certificate